Skip to content

 Edinburgh Castle is among the oldest castles in Europe.
 Its strategic location upon a mighty rock gave it an advantage as a military base.
 The castle has suffered many sieges, which made it evolve its defences over hundreds of years.
 This has led Edinburgh Castle to be Britain’s most besieged place.

 One of the highlights of Edinburgh Castle is the Royal Palace, where Mary Queen of Scots’ son was born in 1566.
-Since he was born in such a grandiose castle, the young man became the King of Scotland at just 13 months old and later the first monarch of Scotland and England in 1603.
+Since he was born in such a glorious castle, the young man became the King of Scotland at just 13 months old and later the first monarch of Scotland and England in 1603.

 The Crown Room is another famous spot in Edinburgh Castle.
-The most famous objects in this room are the Honours of Scotland and the Stone of Destiny, both of which are of immense importance for Scottish monarchs and in Scottish history.
+The most famous objects in this room are the Honours of Scotland and the Stone of Destiny, which are of immense importance for Scottish monarchs and in Scottish history.

 6. Balmoral Castle